Accession of Sri Lanka to ASEAN: Malaysian invitation

 On August 8, 1967, the Association of Southeast Asian Nations (ASEAN) was established in Bangkok, a regional organization comprising Indonesia, Malaysia, Thailand, Singapore, and the Philippines as its founding members.
 As the organization was established, there was an endeavor by Ceylon, now known as Sri Lanka, to become part of this nascent association as a 'founding father.'
 As the Bangkok Declaration was signed, Tun Abdul Razak, leading the Malaysian delegation, disclosed that Malaysian Prime Minister Tunku Abdul Rahman had previously committed to the Prime Minister of Ceylon regarding Ceylon's potential admission to the group.
 Razak expressed his inability to retract this commitment, leaving the other delegates taken aback.
 The proposed geographical scope of the organization did not extend beyond Burma.
 From here, there are differing controversial accounts whether as to why Ceylon's application motion by Malaysia did not get accepted.

 During the time, the Ceylon's embassy in Thailand was instructed to inquire if Sri Lanka could become a founding member of the organization.
 Despite reservations from Singapore, a motion was passed for the postponement of the meeting.
 The delegations of all 5 countries opted to await Ceylon's response to the invitation and there delegation's arrival to Bangkok and sign the declaration as a founding member of ASEAN.
 Then Thai Foreign Minister informed the Ceylon embassy affirmatively, indicating his intention to consult with the other foreign ministers on this proposal.
 That same evening, the Thai Foreign Minister informed the Sri Lankan Embassy that the member states were "happy" to include Sri Lanka as a founding member, pending a formal written request.
+Given a grace period, Sri Lankan High Commissioner to Singapore, Canagaratnam Gunasingham, awaited a response from the government.
 However, no such application materialized within the timeframe, prompting the meeting to proceed before the deadline, as the Thai hosts preferred auspicious timing for the organization's establishment.